Ruijin-Shen/LeetCode-Solution/README.md

 1731.
 The Number of Employees Which Report to Each Employee 1789.
 Primary Department for Each Employee
 1757.
 Recyclable and Low Fat Products
+1821.
+Find Customers With Positive Revenue this Year 1873.
+Calculate Special Bonus
 1907.
 Count Salary Categories
 1934.
 Confirmation Rate
 2356.
 Number of Unique Subjects Taught by Each Teacher